 Step 3.
 Decision to use a Community Power as an Empowered Community (21 Days from the Conclusion of the Community Forum)

-If three or more Decisional Participants support and no more than one objects within the 21-day period, the Empowered Community will use its power to approve the change to the Fundamental Bylaws.
+If three or more Decisional Participants support and no more than one objects within the 21-day period, the Empowered Community will use its power to approve the change to the Fundamental Bylaws or Articles of Incorporation.

-If the required thresholds during the 21-day period are not met, the escalation ends without the changes to the Fundamental Bylaws being approved.
+If the required thresholds during the 21-day period are not met, the escalation ends without the change to the Fundamental Bylaws or Articles of Incorporation being approved.

 Step 4.
 Advising the ICANN Board (1 Day)